30 Activities for Seniors To Boost Mind, Body, and Social Life

 5. Group Learning for Skill Development

-Learning new skills boosts confidence and keeps the mind active.
+Learn, ing new skills boosts confidence and keeps the mind active.
 Classes in cuisine, painting, music, and even basic technology are available to seniors.
-Senior citizen classes at nearby community colleges are sometimes free or discounted programs.
+Senior citizen classes at nearby community colleges are often free or discounted.

 For instance, Margaret, 67, attended a senior tech class and learned how to operate a smartphone.
 Her grandchildren are now in contact with her via video conversations.
 These seminars help elders interact with friends and family and reduce their fear of technology.